7 Web Form Design Best Practices Every Website NEEDS to Follow

 #2: Use Contrast to Make Your Form Stand Out

 Using contrast helps different parts of your web form design stand out so the visitor easily knows what to focus on.
 Knowing what to contrast can be the hardest part.
-If you’re having trouble creating forms that convert, check out Wishpond’s easy online forms.
+If you’re having trouble creating online forms that convert, check out Wishpond’s easy online forms.

 So, how does contrast work?